5th Gen 4Runner TRD Skid Plate Install KDSS

-First off, the TRD Skid Plate for the 5th Gen 4Runner is not the only skid plate option for KDSS.
-There are many other fabrication companies and manufacturers that make perfect fit options for 5th Gen 4Runners with KDSS.
-I personally just wanted to see how difficult it was to mount the TRD Skid Plate onto our 4Runner with the KDSS suspension.
+The TRD skid is not the only option for KDSS.
+There are many other fabrication companies and manufacturers that make perfect fit options for KDSS.
+I personally wanted to see how difficult it was to mount the TRD skid on our 4Runner with KDSS.

 Check Out the TRD Skid Plate

 - Jig Saw with blades: The Jig Saw we used

 If you are an SR5 owner, then you are clear to grab this skid plate and bolt it on in about 30 minutes, TOPS, no cutting required.